+- You love education and see yourself pursuing an advanced degree.
 Katherine Monti, Principal Statistical Scientist at Rho, Inc., says, “The more demanding the degree, the greater the range of opportunities and, in general, the higher the salary that you can command.”
 A PhD in Biostatistics along with excellent written and oral communication skills will open many doors of opportunity.
 A Masters in Biostatistics can progress through the roles of Statistician, Senior Statistician and Principle Statistician but to move onto Manager, Director or even Head of Biostatistics a PhD is often required.
-Another study by PayScale found the #1 graduate degree in the U.S. is a PhD in Statistics with a median salary of $131,700 and projected job growth by 2022 of 23.7%.
+Another study by PayScale found the #1 graduate degree in the U.S. is a PhD in Statistics with a median salary of $131,700.
 What was #2?
-A Master’s in Biostatistics with $113,400 median salary and 21.3% job growth.
+A Master’s in Biostatistics with $113,400 median salary.
 They not only top the list due to median salary and job growth but also due to high job satisfaction and low stress ratings.

-Interested in talking about a career in Biostatistics?
-Contact Smith Hanley Associates‘ Pharmaceutical Recruiter, Nikki Quist at [email protected] or 203.319-4306.
+Interested in talking about a biostatistics career where you can change people’s lives?
+Contact Smith Hanley Associates‘ Pharmaceutical Recruiter, Nihar Parikh at [email protected]